‘Why I Believe the Bible is the Word of God’ 04/2002

 Now, what about the 27 books that we call the New Testament?
 These were all written after Jesus died, in fact, after He had risen from the dead and ascended back into Heaven.
 How do we know these books are the word of God?
 Let’s review them book by book, Matthew though Revelation.

 MATTHEW – Here is a disciple (an Apostle) chosen by Jesus Himself.
 Matthew talked, walked and served with the Lord.
-He simply recorded what he heard, saw and experienced in his relationship with the Lord.
+He simply wrote about what he heard, saw and experienced in his relationship with the Lord.
 Most all we know about the genealogy, birth, life, ministry, death, burial, resurrection of Christ Jesus was given to us by Matthew.
 He was an eyewitness to almost everything he wrote.
 TRULY we can, no, must believe Matthew’s account.
 AMEN

 JOHN, (The Gospel According to) – Here again is a chosen disciple (an Apostle), an eyewitness to all the events in the ministry of the Lord Jesus Christ.
-A close family friend, when Jesus hung on the Cross, He charged John to care for her.
+A close family friend, when Jesus hung on the Cross, He charged John to care for his mother.
 The disciple whom Jesus loved.
 Yea, here is a witness we can trust, one who could be used of God to write His Holy Word.
 Believing his book about the Gospel, then allows us to accept his epistles: I John, II John, and III John, as he authored these letters to the Church for doctrine about God.
 Before we leave John, on whom God could use to pen His Word, we need to read Revelation 1:1-2.
 Yes, this same John authored Revelation, according to the Word of God.
 Now we see that we can trust John’s Gospel, I, II, and III John, and Revelation as GOD’S WORD, AMEN.

-JAMES, – Here was a pillar of the first church (Galatians 2:9) an Apostle, Elder according to Acts 15:4,13, 21:18 and most of all he is the brother of the Lord Jesus according to Matthew 13:55 and Gal 1:19.
+JAMES, – Here was a pillar of the first church (Galatians 2:9) an Apostle, Elder according to Acts 15:4,13, 21:18 and most of all he is the half brother of the Lord Jesus according to Matthew 13:55 and Gal 1:19.
 Of all the people we should trust to report the Word of God concerning the Lord Jesus, we should trust James.
 AMEN

-PETER, an Apostle. – After reading Matthew’s account of the Lord’s 3 year ministry on earth, who could doubt that Peter would record any thing BUT the Word of GOD.
+PETER, an Apostle. – After reading Matthew’s account of the Lord’s 3 year ministry on earth, who could doubt that Peter would record anything BUT the Word of GOD.
 We can trust I,II Peter to only be the true Word of God.
 AMEN.

-JUDE, – Here is the brother of James (Jude 1:1) and thus the younger brother of the Lord Jesus Christ (Matthew 13:55).
+JUDE, – Here is the brother of James (Jude 1:1) and thus the younger half brother of the Lord Jesus Christ (Matthew 13:55).
 Can we agree that Jude would record properly the Word of God?
 AMEN

 Epistles of ROMANS, CORINTHIANS, GALATIONS, EPHESIANS, PHILIPPANS, COLOSSIANS, THESSALONIANS, TIMOTHY, TITUS, and PHILEMONS, these were all written by Paul.
 Paul is the Apostle, born out of due time (I Corinthians 15:8-9), to the Jew and to the Gentiles (Acts 9:15, Rom 11:13), and Paul believed the Old Testament (Acts 24:14).
 Peter validates Paul’s writings as the Word of God (2 Peter 3:15) Do we need any other validation that Paul was used of God to record His Word for the Church?
 AMEN.